When your doctor first said the words, “radical prostatectomy,” to you, your first instinct was probably to be afraid.

 Men diagnosed with PC had an increased risk of a subsequent diagnosis of CRC

 Our Recommendation: Complete an At-Home Colon Cancer Screening Test to ensure there are no cancers forming in this region.
 We felt this test is important and so we requested a 20% discount for our customers to make it more accessible.

 Having to undergo any type of surgery can be stressful, but try not to worry.
 Radical prostatectomies are routine for a reason: they work!

 Surgical or radiation treatment is the mosteffective way to remove your prostate cancer and give you the best chance of survival.

 It’s important to feel comfortable with your urologist and be able to communicate openly and honestly with them about your concerns and any questions you have.
 A good urologist will take the time to answer your questions and reassure your fears to help you have a stress-free surgery and recovery period.

 Most of all, remember that while there are some temporary side effects after surgery, leaking urine after your recovery period is never normal and can be treated.

-You do not need to give up your favourite activities due to incontinence!
+You do not need to give up your favorite activities due to incontinence!

 It doesn’t force you to wear heavy pads or adult diapers, which can be uncomfortable, and let’s face it, no one wants to have to wear those.
 Get your life back with the Pacey Cuff™ instead!